possession-community/zbuy/README.md

 # Zbuy

-zbuy is a weapon purchasing and management plugin based on [schwarper/cs2-advanced-weapon-system](https://github.com/schwarper/cs2-advanced-weapon-system).
+zbuy is a weapon purchasing and management weapon's ammo/clip + some misc settings plugins.

-All AWS features are retained, with new features such as purchase commands, pricing, knockbacks, and ConVar.

-This is a plugin mainly for the zombie escape mode, but since the buy command and knockback function can be turned off, it can also be used as AWS as is.
+This is a plugin mainly for the zombie escape mode.

 # Installation
 1. Download the plugin: